Ljubav je na selu

 Ljubav je na selu (English: Love is at the Countryside) is a Croatian reality television series based on the British television series Farmer Wants a Wife.
 The series follows farmers from rural parts of Croatia looking for romantic partners.

 The series premiered on 4 September 2008 on RTL.
-It is one of the longest-running Croatian reality series, having entered its seventeenth season in May 2024.
+It is one of the longest-running Croatian reality series, having entered its eighteenth season in May 2025.

 Format

 For every new season, RTL broadcasts an episode where a group of farmers introduce themselves and their farms to the viewers.
 The farmers are usually male, but so far three female farmers haven been featured throughout the series as well.
 After the episode airs, the viewers can apply to meet the farmer of their liking by contacting RTL via e-mail or phone.
 The viewers are required to write a letter where they introduce themselves to the farmer.

 A few months later, after the application period expires, the farmers who received the most letters from the viewers qualify for participating in the series.
 The farmers get to meet the candidates that expressed interest in them in front of the cameras and invite a few of them (usually three to four) to their farms, where most of the series takes place.
 As the season progresses, farmers eliminate candidates one by one, until selecting a single candidate whom they take on a romantic journey.